vmware/load-balancer-and-ingress-services-for-kubernetes/docs/crds/l4rule.md

 An L4Rule CRD is only admitted if all the objects referenced in it, exist in the AVI Controller.
 If after admission the object references are deleted out-of-band, then AKO does not re-validate the associated HostRule CRD objects.
 The user needs to manually edit or delete the object for new changes to take effect.

+##### Enabling SSL with L4Rule

+There are some limitations when trying to enable SSL termintaion for an L4 virtual service with L4Rule.

+1. Currently, only a single `TCP` port is allowed in the LoadBalancer service definition if SSL is required to be enabled.
+Hence, the same limitation also applies to `listenerProperties` which can also have only one matching **TCP** based port definition along with `enableSsl` field.
+This is because Avi only supports SSL termination with TCP protocol and also a VS of type L4 SSL can have only one backend pool configured.

+2. If **enableSsl** is set to true for any port in `listenerProperties` section then `applicationProfile` should be of type `L4 SSL/TLS`.
+If application profile is not of type `L4 SSL/TLS`, then L4Rule will be rejected.
+If `applicationProfile` is not set, then it defaults to **System-L4-Application** in the CRD, but AKO intermally sets the application profile as **System-SSL-Application** which is the default value when SSL is enabled.

+3. If **enableSsl** is set to true for any port in `listenerProperties` section then `networkProfileRef` should be of type TCP proxy, since only a single **TCP** port definition is allowed in the LoadBalancer service and listener properties.

+4. The `sslProfileRef` and `sslKeyAndCertificateRefs` should be set for the VS only if SSL termination is enabled for any port in `listenerProperties` and application profile is of type `L4 SSL/TLS`, otherwise the L4Rule will be rejected.
+If **enableSsl** is set to true but `sslProfileRef` and `sslKeyAndCertificateRefs` are not set specified in the L4Rule, then these fields will be set with their default values in Avi.